nginxinc/nginx-wiki/source/index.rst

    :description: This is the NGINX Wiki.
 NGINX is a free, open-source, high-performance HTTP server, reverse proxy, and IMAP/POP3 proxy server.

-**This NGINX wiki is now archived, and no longer maintained or updated.
+**This NGINX wiki is now archived, and no longer maintained or updated, and the content will be taken down at some stage in the near future.
 Please refer to** `docs.nginx.com <https://docs.nginx.com>`_ **for the latest on NGINX documentation.**

-NOTE: The NGINX Wiki is no longer mantained nor is it checked for correctness.
-The content will remain here for the time being, but it will be taken down and archived at some stage in the near future.

 Welcome to NGINX Wiki!
 ======================